Phuang malai: Origins

-Phuang malai may be derived from the Tamil word poo maalai which has the same meaning poo (flowers), maalai (garland).
-There are historical evidence that Chola kings from Tamil Nadu (South India) had captured what is currently part of Thailand, Java and Sumatra, Indonesia, and Sri Lanka.
-Rock inscriptions have mentions about these victories.
-The Tamils are skillful garland makers and in Tamil culture from birth to death every special event in a person's life is celebrated with flowers especially garlands.
-Chola kings built huge temples all over Tamil Nadu.
-Cholan was referred to as Chulalongarn.
+Phuang malai may be derived from the Tamil term “poo maalai” which has the same meaning.
+It is a combination of two Tamil terms: “poo” (flowers) and “maalai” (garland).
+There is historical evidence that the Chola kings from Tamil Nadu (South India) had captured parts of what is currently Thailand, Java and Sumatra, Indonesia, and Sri Lanka.
+Rock inscriptions mention these victories.
+In general, the Tamil people are skillful garland makers and celebrate every special life event with flowers and garlands- from birth to death.
+Chola kings were known for patronising temples in Tamil Nadu and abroad and, in doing so, disseminated these traditions.
+Because of their strong presence in Thailand, the Cholas came to be known as “Chulalongarn” in Thai.

 The first record of phuang malai was found during the reign of King Chulalongkorn.
 There was a literary work written by the king called Phra Ratchaphithi Sip Song Duean ('Twelve-Months Royal Ceremonies') which contained information about events and ceremonies in the Sukhothai Kingdom.
 In the 4th month ceremony, it was mentioned that fresh flower garlands were made by the king's chief concubine Thao Sichulalak (ท้าวศรีจุฬาลักษณ์).
 Then, in the Rattanakosin Kingdom the phuang malai became an important ornamental object in every ceremony.
 Every girl in the palace was expected to acquire the skills of making phuang malai.
 Queen Saovabha Phongsri devised a wide variety of intricate phuang malai patterns.